Mater Lotteries Prize Home Draw Frequency: How Often & When to Buy Tickets

 Can I buy Mater Lotteries tickets online?

-What percentage of Mater ticket sales goes to the charitable cause?
+What percentage of ticket sales goes to charity?

 Is Mater Lotteries licensed and regulated?